evgen8323/DataScience_notes/README.md

 Some notes about math, algos, DS and ML.

 #### polynomial_graph:
 - my way to find equation and plot a curve passing through given points.
-(It does not work with power more than 6 or 7)

 #### DLS_LinearRegression
 - selfmade LinearRegression on Deep Learning School course.